yanxu2021/Gobang-Game-With-Computer/README.md

-# Gobang-Game-With-Computer
+# Gobang-Game-With-Computer（MSSA Project）
->MSSA Project
->Gobang is a two-player abstract strategy game generally played with Go pieces(either in black or white color) on a 15*15 Go board.
+>>Gobang is a two-player abstract strategy game generally played with Go pieces(either in black or white color) on a 15*15 Go board.
 Also know by the name Five in a Row.
 >It is a traditional oriental game, originally from China.
 >Black plays first, and players alternate in placing the Go piece of their color on an empty intersection.
 >The winner is the first player to get an unbroken row of five Go pieces horizontally, vertically, or diagonally.